Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Introduction

 However, both existing approaches still lack explainability, which remains a significant limitation.
 For instance, in the upper part of Figure \ref{fig:motivation}, two types of queries related to the same document ``Dubai'', are presented.
-While the existing retrieval systems may return identifiers of relevant documents such as the lexical docid (i.e., Dubai) or semantic docid (i.e., 0-5-2), they fail to provide an explicit explanation that aligns with the different intention behind each query. \textbf{Specifically, they do not clarify why a particular document is retrieved for a specific query and fail to answer the question, ``\textit{why is this document retrieved?}''.} The lack of explainability in retrieval systems is a critical issue, as it can undermine the reliability of retrieved documents and make it more difficult for users to explore additional information related to a specific query~\cite{anand2022explainable}.
-To address this aforementioned limitation, our research aims to design a \gr framework that can provide retrieved document with clear and reasonable explanations for a user's query.
+While the existing retrieval systems may return identifiers of relevant documents such as the lexical docid (i.e., Dubai) or semantic docid (i.e., 0-5-2), they fail to provide an explicit explanation that aligns with the different intention behind each query. \textbf{Specifically, they do not clarify the rationale behind retrieving a particular document for a specific query and fail to answer ``\textit{why is this document retrieved?}''.} The lack of explainability in retrieval is a critical issue, as it can undermine the reliability of retrieved documents and make it more difficult for users to explore additional information related to a specific query~\cite{anand2022explainable}.
+To address this limitation, we aim to design a \gr framework that can provide retrieved document with clear and reasonable explanations for a query.